MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-test-bot.md

    > [!div class="mx-imgBorder"]
    > ![Start conversation](media/create-topic-21.png)

-4. Continue the conversation path until you complete the conversation.
+2. Continue the conversation path until you complete the conversation.

    > [!div class="mx-imgBorder"]
    > ![Complete conversation](media/create-topic-22.png)

-5. To restart the conversation, click **Restart conversation** at the top of the chat bot pane.
+3. To restart the conversation, click **Start over with latest content** at the top of the Test Bot pane.

    > [!div class="mx-imgBorder"]
    > ![Restart conversation](media/create-topic-23.png)

-You can return to the conversation editor at any time to revise the topic's dialog, and continue to fine-tune the bot until you are ready to deploy it.
+You can return to the conversation editor at any time to revise the topic's conversation path, and continue to fine-tune the virtual agent until you are ready to deploy it.

 ## To trace through the topic's conversation path